 For this Program, the funding methodology employed to determine the employer contribution rates is the entry age normal (EAN) funding method.
-Under this method, there are two components to the total employer contribution rate: the normal cost rate (NC rate) and the unfunded actuarial liability (UAL) amortization rate (UAL amortization rate).
+Under this method, there are two components to the total employer contribution rate: the employer normal cost rate (NC rate) and the UAL amortization rate (UAL rate).

 An individual EAN cost rate is determined for each active member.
 The normal cost is determined by the following steps.
-First, an individual normal cost rate is determined by taking the value of each active member's projected future benefit as of entry age into the Program.
+First, an individual normal cost rate for each member is determined by taking the value of their projected future benefits, as of entry age, into the Program.
 Second, this value is then divided by the value, also at entry age, of the member's expected future salary.
-Finally, the rate is reduced by the member contribution rate to produce the employer normal cost rate.
-These rates are then multiplied by each member's salary as of the valuation date and added together to get the total normal cost dollars as of the valuation date for the Program to get the normal cost rate for the Program.
+Finally, the resulting total normal cost rate is reduced by the member contribution rate to produce the employer normal cost rate for the member.
+These rates are then multiplied by each member's salary as of the valuation date and added together to get the total employer normal cost dollars as of the valuation date for the Program, which is then divided by the total payroll at the valuation date for the Program to get the employer normal cost rate for the Program.

 The unfunded actuarial liability under the EAN funding method equals the present value, at the time of valuation, of the future benefit payments less the present value of future employer normal cost contributions, future member contributions, and current assets.
-The UAL amortization rate determined is the percentage that applied to member payroll is expected to amortize the UAL according to the Program's amortization policy, which is an open 10-year period for this Program.
+The UAL amortization rate determined is the percentage that applied to member payroll, which is assumed to increase 2.75% per year, is expected to amortize the UAL according to the Program's amortization policy, which is an open 10-year period for this Program.